Foreign Policy Brief #208 | Nicholas Gordon | July 7, 2025

 The negotiations of JCPOA with Iran were conducted by five permanent members of the UN Security Council —China, France, Russia, the United Kingdom, and the United States—and Germany, collectively known as the P5+1, as well as the European Union (EU).
 Without the Iran nuclear deal in place, the negotiating nations’ feared that Iran would take action to become a nuclear weapons state, which would in turn spur Israel to take preemptive military action against Iran’s nuclear facilities, as it had in Iraq and Syria, plunging the region into a new crisis.

-Those fears have now been realized with Israel’s recent strikes on Iran’s nuclear facilities, and Iran’s aggressive response.
-Thus far, the Israeli strikes have killed at least 224 people in Iran, including several top Iranian security officials, and more than 1,400 people have been injured, according to Iran’s health ministry.
-Iran’s retaliatory strikes have killed over 20 people in Israel, and injured nearly 600 people, according to a statement released by Israeli officials.
+Those fears were realized in June when Israel and Iran traded deadly attacks over a 12-day air war.
+Israel first unleashed a blistering barrage of ballistic missiles and drones at Iran’s nuclear facilities in an attempt to derail their adversary from building atomic weapons; and Iran retaliated.
+The Israeli strikes killed over 935 people in Iran, including several top Iranian security officials, and injured nearly 5,000 people, according to Iran’s health ministry.
+Iran’s retaliatory strikes killed over 20 people in Israel, and injured nearly 600 people, according to a statement released by Israeli officials.

-In light of the recent Israeli strikes, President Trump claims he gave Iran “chance after chance to make a deal,” ignoring the fact that he abandoned the landmark deal that was already in place with Iran.
-With his typical mix of self-congratulatory self-absolvement, Trump recently wrote on social media, “We remain committed to a Diplomatic Resolution to the Iran Nuclear Issue!”
+In light of the Israeli strikes, President Trump claimed he gave Iran “chance after chance to make a deal,” ignoring the fact that he abandoned the landmark deal that was already in place with Iran.
+With his typical mix of self-congratulatoryself-absolvement, Trump then wrote on social media, “We remain committed to a Diplomatic Resolution to the Iran Nuclear Issue!”

 Iran has not agreed to a new deal with the Trump administration.
+Steve Witkoff, Trump’s friend and fellow real estate mogul, has been serving as the U.S. Special Envoy to the Middle East, leading negotiations with Iran.
+Witkoff’s lack of expertise, knowledge, and skill in this role has led to inconsistencies in the negotiations.
 Iranian officials state concerns about U.S. accountability on a new deal after Trump’s withdrawal from the JCPOA deal.
 Additional sticking points obstructing a new deal include: Iran asserting its right to enrich uranium for civilian purposes; Iran demanding sanctions relief; and Iran refusing to make any further concessions on its missile program, which it says is integral to its system of defense.

 Meanwhile, like some deranged carnival barker weighing in on a geopolitical conflict that his actions very well could have ignited, Trump wrote on Truth Social, “…we will have PEACE, soon, between Israel and Iran!
 I do a lot, and never get credit for anything, but that’s OK, the PEOPLE understand.
 MAKE THE MIDDLE EAST GREAT AGAIN!”